mrprogre/oracle-xlsx/README.md

 # oracle_xlsx

-Export to Excel based on the package:
+Export to Excel based on the package AS_XLSX:

 https://github.com/sokolsaiti/as_xlsx/blob/master/as_xlsx.sql